 Salespeople are warriors on the front line hustling and closing deals.
 They are motivated, they are goal-oriented, they live in the now, and we need them.
 We need them badly.
 But they tend to have their own unique way of setting sales goals.
 And that doesn't always help them communicate well with other teams.

-Despite how much we need them there are a few problems.
 Sales people tend to think short-term and often don't like to fill out reports.
 That creates conflict, because we sometimes need information from them to do our job better, especially when it comes to customer feedback.
 Also, every once in a while we need them to come out of their recency bias and think long-term.

 This situation is bound to create conflict and can lead to less motivated sales people, frustrated coworkers, and worst of all, lower your bottom line.
 Unfortunately, I have seen this problem in too many companies.
 Nevertheless, this is a challenge that can be fixed for both parties.

 This article will give Sales people a way of setting long-term goals and a template for what they should be reporting to everybody else.
 Also, this article is meant for other team leaders to find out how to work with Sales teams to get better results, especially for Marketing teams.
 But first, here’s a quick background story to understand why this conflict between Sales and other teams keeps coming up.